-(A) The purpose of these guidelines is to state, for the guidance of those unfamiliar with the traditions of this court, certain basic principles concerning courtroom behavior and decorum.
-And to set forth additional requirements for courtrooms with DAR equipment.
+(A) The purpose of these guidelines is to state, for the guidance of those unfamiliar with the traditions of this court, certain basic principles concerning appropriate behavior and decorum while appearing before the court, and to set forth additional requirements for courtrooms with DAR equipment.
 The requirements stated in this rule are minimal, not all-inclusive; and are intended to emphasize and supplement, not supplant or limit, the ethical obligations of counsel under the Rules of Professional Conduct or the time-honored customs of experienced trial counsel.
 Individual judges of the court may, in any case, or generally, announce and enforce additional prohibitions or requirements; or may excuse compliance with any one or more of the provisions of this rule.

-(B) When appearing in this court, unless excused by the presiding judge, all counsel (including, where the context applies, all persons at counsel table) shall abide by the following:
+(B) When appearing in this court (including by video teleconference “VTC”), unless excused by the presiding judge, all counsel shall abide by the following:

 1. Dress in business attire appropriate to the dignity of the court.

-2. Stand as court is opened, recessed or adjourned.
+2. Stand as court is opened, recessed or adjourned (not applicable for VTC appearance).

-3. Stand when addressing, or being addressed by, the court.
+3. Stand when addressing, or being addressed by, the court (not applicable for VTC appearance).

-4. Stand at the lectern while examining any witness; except that counsel may approach the witness with court permission, for purposes of handling or tendering exhibits.
+4. Stand at the lectern while examining any witness; except that counsel may approach the witness with court permission, for purposes of handling or tendering exhibits (not applicable for VTC appearance).

-5. Stand at the lectern while making opening statements or closing arguments.
+5. Stand at the lectern while making opening statements or closing arguments (not applicable for VTC appearance).

 6. Address all remarks to the court, not to opposing counsel.